 Let’s start with gas since most people with access to a Costco probably drive a car.
 You could save up to 30 cents per gallon, depending on where you live in the country.
 Only members are allowed to access Costco gas.

 On the downside, lines can be long, even with this restriction.
-But if you plan ahead to fill up your tank while you’re already at Costco, you’ll definitely see major savings compared to the Exxon down the street.
+But if you plan ahead to fill up your tank while you’re already at Costco, you’ll definitely see major savings compared to rivals Sam’s Club and BJ’s down the street.

 Organic and Health Foods